The NAVIGATORS Storynights

 Myth—The Compass of Attention

 To carry a story, more than the simple telling, is to have undergone some examination in the way the story affects the teller.
 Only in this way can the teller be able to step into the secret aspect of their craft—as a listener to the responses that come from an audience with a deep compassion and wit.
-To help find bearings.
-To know how to prescribe practical ritual.
+The conversation leads toward finding bearings and practical ways to work with what has been uncovered.

 The circumstances described in the myths are timeless situations that all people in all times experience.
 We will learn, by practice, the way of bringing the personal into conversation with the perennial.
 The myth doesn't tell you what to do—it helps you understand what the situation already really is anyway.

 This way of working with story in community is not only personal, but the time-tested way of training those who would tell stories as well.
-If that is your interest, you are welcome to join us.
+If that is your interest, these evenings provide valuable experience.

 Ritual Tasks—A Practice for Steering